 Students and Parents

-Through the Concurrent Enrollment Program, high school students can earn Boise State University and high school credit simultaneously for collegiate-level courses offered at their high school.
-Credits are transferable to most other accredited colleges and universities across the United States.
-Concurrent enrollment instructors use Boise State curriculum, books, and grading scales.
-This academic alignment helps create a true university educational experience.
+Concurrent enrollment allows high school students to earn both college and high school credit for college courses offered at their high school.
+Credits can be transferred to most other accredited colleges and universities in the United States.
+High school concurrent enrollment instructors use Boise State curriculum, books, and grading scales which helps create a true university experience for students.

 - Students with a minimum cumulative high school GPA of 2.7; a 3.0 is recommended.